lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-09-Quaternions.md

 $$ \mathbf{i}^2 = \mathbf{j}^2 = \mathbf{k}^2 = \mathbf{i}\mathbf{j}\mathbf{k} = -1. $$

-It would be natural to represent quaternions by 4-tuples, but it is even simpler to represent them as a codatatype.
-(The Isabelle/HOL libraries define the complex numbers similarly.)
-A codatatype is dual to a datatype; just as the latter is specified by enumerating its constructor functions, the former is specified by enumerating its selector functions.
+It would be natural to represent quaternions by 4-tuples, but it is even simpler to represent them (like the complex numbers) as a co-datatype.
+A co-datatype is dual to a datatype; just as the latter is specified by enumerating its constructor functions, the former is specified by enumerating its selector functions.
 The overall effect is similar to a 4-tuple however.

 <pre class="source">
 <span class="keyword1 command">codatatype</span> quat <span class="main">=</span> Quat <span class="main">(</span><span class="free entity">Re</span><span class="main">:</span> <span class="quoted">real</span><span class="main">)</span> <span class="main">(</span><span class="free entity">Im1</span><span class="main">:</span> <span class="quoted">real</span><span class="main">)</span> <span class="main">(</span><span class="free entity">Im2</span><span class="main">:</span> <span class="quoted">real</span><span class="main">)</span> <span class="main">(</span><span class="free entity">Im3</span><span class="main">:</span> <span class="quoted">real</span><span class="main">)</span>
 </pre>

-Note that the selectors for $\mathbf{i}$, $\mathbf{j}$, $\mathbf{k}$ are
-`Im1`, `Im2`, `Im3`, respectively, while `Re` returns the real part of a quaternion.
+The selectors `Im1`, `Im2`, `Im3` will return the coefficients of to $\mathbf{i}$, $\mathbf{j}$, $\mathbf{k}$, respectively, while `Re` will return the real part of a quaternion.
 It is trivial to prove that two quaternions are equal if and only if their four components all coincide.

 <pre class="source">